 One Slice of Pittu [Look at the Plate 😉 ]

 I liked to eat one slice of Pittu with spicy and sour fish curry at Ceylon City Hotel Restaurant in Colombo, Sri Lanka.
 It was yummy for the sour taste of fish curry.
-The common ingredient is one dry fruit which known as Goraka, which gives the sour flavor to any curry in Sri Lanka.
+The common ingredient is one dry fruit which known as Goraka, which gives the bitter flavor to any curry in Sri Lanka.

 Spicy & Mixed Kottu Roti

-Kottu Roti or Kothu Roti is a very popular cuisine of Sri Lanka for dinner.
+Kottu Roti or Kothu Roti is a famous cuisine of Sri Lanka for dinner.
 Kottu Roti is nothing but Sri Lankan fried rice where instead of rice they use the slices of flat Godhamba Roti.
 Then mix with cheese and egg/meat/vegetables, or it can be the combination of all as Mixed Kottu or Kottu Roti.

 Kottu Roti with Hot Sauce [Photo Source: The Internet]

 I had eaten Mixed Kottu with spicy chutney from Ananda Bake House & Restaurant in Tissamaharama.
 The taste was ok as always the fatty food is not my favorite.

 Hence better to know, this particular Lunumiris or Katta Sambal is not that spicy and hot as it sounds.
 So don’t be afraid to have it at least once or more times if you’re in Sri Lanka. 😉